Skip to main content

 3. Imaging, lab work, and diagnostic testing

-X-rays, bloodwork, and ultrasounds that are not for preventative care may cost less after you meet your deductible.
-For example, maybe your healthcare provider wants you to have an ultrasound to check for arthritis or a blood test for iron-deficiency anemia.
+X-rays, blood work, and ultrasounds that are not for preventive care may cost less after you meet your deductible.
+For example, maybe a healthcare professional wants you to have an ultrasound to check for arthritis or a blood test for iron-deficiency anemia.
 Waiting till the end of the year might be a good way to save money.

 4. Physical therapy

-If you need physical therapy for pain or injury, you may be able to pay less for your visits once your deductible is met.
-However, this may only be helpful up to a point, because you may have a cap on the number of appointments you’re allowed each year.
-For example, if you get 30 visits a year and reach your deductible after your 25th appointment, you only have five visits that are eligible for physical therapy benefits left.
+If you need physical therapy for pain or an injury, you may pay less for your visits once your deductible is met.
+But this may be helpful only up to a point because you may have a cap on the number of appointments you’re allowed each year.
+For example, if you get 30 visits a year and reach your deductible after your 25th appointment, only five visits are eligible for physical therapy benefits.

 5. Injections

 Corticosteroid injections for pain and inflammation and orthobiologic injections that promote healing may also be covered at a reduced rate.
-However, your healthcare provider may limit you to three or four corticosteroid injections a year.
+But a healthcare professional may limit you to three or four corticosteroid injections a year.

 6. Specialist visits

-Has your primary care provider referred you to a cardiologist, gastroenterologist, or endocrinologist for a persistent issue?
-If you’ve been delaying a visit to a specialist because you were worried about the cost, see if you can get into their office before the end of the year, after you reach your deductible.
-Specialists can be costly because they typically recommend additional tests and complex procedures to treat a condition.
+Has a healthcare professional referred you to a cardiologist, a gastroenterologist, or an endocrinologist for a persistent issue?
+If you’ve been delaying a visit to a specialist because you’re worried about the cost, try to see them before the end of the year, after you reach your deductible.
+Specialists can be costly if they recommend tests and complex procedures to treat a condition.

 7. Medical equipment

-Do you need a new CPAP machine or a blood sugar monitor?
+Do you need a new CPAP (continuous positive airway pressure) machine or a blood sugar monitor?
 Replacing medical equipment after you meet your annual deductible can save you money.
 And you can plan ahead for items that regularly need to be upgraded, like knee braces, infusion pumps and supplies, and oxygen equipment and accessories.

 8. Prescription medication refills

-After you reach your deductible, check to see if you can fill your prescriptions for the rest of the year.
+After you reach your deductible, see if you can fill your prescriptions for the rest of the year.
 You may be able to get a 90-day supply of your medications if your insurance allows it.
-You’ll save money and be prepared for an emergency or loss of coverage.
+You’ll save money and be prepared for an emergency or a loss of coverage.

 9. Mental health therapy

-Mental health services are one of the ten essential health benefits that all Affordable Care Act (ACA) plans must cover.
-Check with your specific health plan to see if your mental health needs are fully or partially covered, as a therapy session can cost anywhere from $65 to over $250 without insurance.
+Mental health services are one of the 10 essential health benefits that all Affordable Care Act (ACA) plans must cover.
+Check with your specific health plan to see if your mental health needs are fully or partially covered.
+A therapy session can cost anywhere from $65 to over $250 without insurance.

 What services are covered before you meet your deductible?

 ACA plans and most other health plans must cover preventive care services at no cost to you.
-Even if you have not reached your annual deductible, you can typically get access to the following services for free through a provider in your plan’s network:
+Even if you haven’t reached your annual deductible, you can typically get access to the following services for free through an in-network provider:

 • Blood pressure screening